SamCarlberg/Colorburst/README.md

 ## Requirements

 Colorburst is built on Java, and requires Java 8 or higher to be installed.
-A runnable JAR can be downloaded from the releases page, or you can run and build
+A runnable JAR can be downloaded from the releases page, or you can run and build it manually.

 ## Building and Running